baranidharan27/paranidharan/README.md

 # Hi, This is Paranidharan Murugantham! 👋

-I'm currently working as a Intern at IISc, focusing on machine learning and DataOps.
+I'm currently working as a Project associate at IISc, focusing on machine learning and DataOps.
 My work involves developing sophisticated chatbot functionality using retrieval-aided generation, fine-tuning, and GPT models.

 ```